Call us: (203) 294-1846

 Every driveway is different and unique to its environment.
-If it possible to save your existing driveway, we will.
-In many instances we can repair problem areas and treat the whole surface giving it a fresh new look.
+If it is possible to save your existing driveway, we will.
+In many instances, we can repair problem areas and treat the whole surface giving it a fresh new look.
 This can save time and money.
-However, if the driveway is beyond repair or the repairs are going to approach the cost of a new driveway, we will advise you accordingly and provide you with some options.
+However, if the driveway is beyond repair or the repairs will approach the cost of a new driveway, we will advise you accordingly and provide you with some options.
 Call us for a free estimate.

 On new construction, driveways sized around 2,500 s.f. have comparable prices.
 If the driveway is larger than 2,500 s.f. chip seal is often more cost effective.
 Conversely, if the driveway is less than 2,500 s.f. often blacktop is less expensive.
 Both methods are similar in durability and made from liquid asphalt and stone, and both require a proper base.
 However, chip seal adds a natural look and elegance that blacktop doesn’t have.
 View our gallery to see how a driveway can blend with your landscaping and beautify your home.